skip to Main Content

 The formal grievance procedure begins when a past, current, or prospective student submits to the Executive Director ADAS a Formal Non-academic Grievance form or a Formal Academic Grievance form.

 The grievance resolution process will commence within ten (10) working days and all reasonable measures will be taken to finalise the process as soon as practicable.
-The Executive Director ADAS (or delegated nominee) will investigate the grievance and interview anyone associated with the grievance to gain a full understanding of the issues in order to make a considered decision.
+The Executive Director ADAS (or delegated nominee) will investigate the grievance and interview anyone associated with the grievance to gain a full understanding of the issues to make a considered decision.
 Both the complainant and/or respondent(s) may be accompanied by a third a party, if desired, during these interviews.

 Appeals